benetech/martus.martus-build/BuildFiles/Documents/client/README.txt

 - In the Advanced Search screen, grid column fields from records sent by the secureApp prototype will have labels that include system tag content.
 - If you have deleted a record (so it is in your Trash folder), you will not see it in the Sync Manager.
+- If you have deleted a record with more than one version, and re-download from the server, you will only be able to view data from the final version (Martus will show that there are older versions but you cannot view them).
+- Records are referred to as "Bulletins" (pre-version 5.0 wording)in some screens (e.g. Reports, Charts).
+- If your computer date/time is off, you may not be able to access Tor or map display for images.
+- It is possible to bring up multiple Sync Manager screens.
+- If you install in Windows in a non-English language, you will still have to select that language on the initial Martus login screen.

 Version 5.0.2 		2014-12